-Ian Waugh is a … broadcaster, presenter, voice, producer, historic researcher and published author.
-Programme maker and station adviser with a range of established skills.
-Worked with radio and television networks in the UK and overseas.
-Voice heard on just about all the all major and smaller ITV programme companies and some BBC and ILR stations since 1972.
+Ian Waugh is a broadcaster, published author and historian specialising in Victorian and Edwardian crime.
+As a broadcaster Ian has worked with radio and television networks in the UK and overseas.
+Since 1972 his voice has been heard on just about all the all major and smaller British Independent Television programme companies and some BBC and Independent radio stations.

-He is now … respectably middle aged, profoundly grey, happily grumpy in a joyful sort of way, all round pain in the neck, with a suitable advancing waistline to match.
+He is now “happily middle aged, profoundly grey, delightfully grumpy in a joyful sort of way with a suitable advancing waistline to match”.

+Ian has osteoarthritis in both legs, is disabled with severe mobility issues and has partial paralysis following stroke.
 “It’s no big deal but … I lost the full use of both my legs during the 1990s and suffered two strokes in 2000.
-This means the regular use of walking sticks, wheelchair and the loss of use of my right side.
-It’s a nuisance, sometimes painful, frequently frustrating but life goes on.”
+So, this means the regular use of walking sticks, wheelchair and the loss of use of my right side.
+It’s a nuisance, sometimes painful, frequently frustrating – I try not to let is get me down so the show goes on.”